-In 2008, the Department completed a comprehensive water reallocation for all our water supply permittees.
+In 2008, the Department completed a comprehensive water reallocation for all of the State of Illinois water supply permittees.
 As part of this reallocation, water demand forecasts for each year out to 2030 were developed and ultimately included in the Department's updated Lake Michigan water reallocations.
-A primary reason for this long timeframe is to ensure that the Department's water allocation program is sustainable over the foreseeable future, and will continue to keep Illinois' total diversion below the authorized U.S. Supreme Court Decree limit of 3200 cfs.
-The Department is anticipating undertaking another comprehensive water reallocation in 2018 which will extend allocations out to at least the year 2040.
+Long range water demand forecasts are essential to ensure that the Department's water allocation program is sustainable over the foreseeable future and will continue to keep Illinois' total diversion below the authorized U.S. Supreme Court Decree limit of 3200 cfs.
+The Department will begin another comprehensive water reallocation in early 2019 that will extend allocations out to the year 2050.